Whilst it is difficult to describe anyone in only a few words, I hope the following will give you an idea of who I am

 I started my career as a volunteer Bereavement Support Worker for Cruse Bereavement Care.
 Through working with people who have experienced the impact of the loss of a loved one, I became interested in the way in which therapy can help someone move forward and increase their quality of life.
 I continue to offer my time voluntary for Cruse.

-I studied for a degree in Counselling and Psychotherapy at the Sherwood Psychotherapy Training Institute (SPTI), achieving first class honours.
-This integrative programme of study is built upon Humanistic Philosophy and integrates theories and ideas which look at our developmental history from within our therapeutic relationship.
-I am currently furthering my skills by studying for a masters degree in Integrative Psychotherapy, also at SPTI.
+I have studied extensively at the Sherwood Psychotherapy Training Institute (SPTI), achieving first class honours in my bachelors degree and pass with distinction in my masters degree.
+These integrative programmes of study are built upon Humanistic Philosophy and integrates theories and ideas which look at our developmental history from within our therapeutic relationship.

 I have over 10 years experience working with clients with differing needs and expectations of therapy.
 My experience includes working with children aged from 11 in a secondary school setting.
 I have also worked with adults in charities focussed on loss and bereavement and for survivors of incest and sexual abuse.
 Whilst working with charities with a specific focus, I work with my clients on whatever helps them to improve their quality of life.
 The issues and concerns children bring are as equally valid as those brought by adults, and from my experience, children bring a wide range of issues in much the same way as adults.

 I continue to develop my skills and experience, through my private practice and voluntary work, and through ongoing training and personal development.
 I am trained in EMDR (Eye Movement Desensitisation and Reprocessing), a NICE recognised treatment for PTSD.
 I am also trained in Therapeutic NLP, and integrate these techniques into my practice.